brettcannon/python-azure-web-app-cookiecutter/{{ cookiecutter.site_name }}/README.md

 ## Skeleton contents

-- `.skipPythonDeployment`: turn off some Azure Web App "magic" that is unnecessary when using this skeleton
+- `.skipPythonDeployment`: turn off some implicit Azure Web App Python support that is unnecessary when using this skeleton
 - `azuredeploy.json`:
   [ARM template](https://azure.microsoft.com/en-us/documentation/articles/app-service-deployment-readme/)
 - `README.md`: this file